HritwikSinghal/My_guides/steps_ubuntu.md

 - screen sharing wayland,
 - pinch to zoom Ubuntu,
 - theme color change our create new theme,

+- how this works: "nmcli dev show | grep DNS | awk '{ print $2 }"

+- try this for audio not coming in headphone fix
+	- sudo apt install pavucontrol

 - [How booting process works](https://askubuntu.com/questions/768675/deleted-esp-efi-partition-unable-to-create-a-new-one)
     - what boots first and where is bootloader stored